dribdat/design/Whitepaper/README.md

 # ⑥ being excellent to each other

 The dribdat initiative is grounded in the tradition of creative and ethical hacking.
 We have combined best practices in using wikis, issue tracking, and content management systems, creating the basic framework of the application at a hackathon in 2015.
 Since then, we have battle-tested it at many events with thousands of people - and the people have spoken to us about what they want from the experience.
+Many of these demands concern the content and form of interaction between participants at the event, not so much the technical support.

-In the first years of service, dribdat has supported dozens of events around Switzerland, becoming the official hackathon platform of [Opendata.ch](https://opendata.ch) - Swiss chapter of Open Knowledge and its working groups, the [Open Network Infrastructure Association](https://opennetworkinfrastructure.org/), [DINAcon](https://dinacon.ch) - the largest annual Swiss conference for digital sustainability, [DayOne](https://dayone.swiss) - an association that runs patient-centric hackathons, and other pioneers listed in the Showcase futher on.
+As the ethics of code and algorithms, better public awareness and relationship to data protection are today a critical and urgent need - platforms like dribdat in the open development community are needed to explain and interact with frameworks of legal and moral agreement.
+For this reason, we are using dribdat to embed ethical codes, open access licensing, and even data sharing agreements into the activities of our community.

-One of the most important areas of feedback from our participants has been to understand what information should be made as visible as possible, to benefit our users despite the time pressure: these are a clear and readable Code of Conduct, Terms of Participation, and starter guides.
-Right out of the box, dribdat comes with support for the [Hack Code of Conduct](https://hackcodeofconduct.org/) and [Creative Commons](http://creativecommons.org/) licenses.
+One of the most important areas of feedback has been to understand what information should be made as visible as possible, to benefit our users despite the time pressure.
+There is a clear and readable Code of Conduct, Terms of Participation, and Contributor Guidelines, available out of the box and customizable.
+By default, we support the [Hack Code of Conduct](https://hackcodeofconduct.org/) and [Creative Commons](http://creativecommons.org/) licenses.

 ![](images/disclaimer.png)\
 The standard footer deployed with a dribdat instance.

 Independently developed at the grassroots, behind the scenes of this project are compacted qualities of what we believe entails good collaboration: a supportive atmosphere that proliferates diversity and tolerance, clearly stated goals, community support and progressive guidelines.
-Inclusive co-creation  with better design and algorithms is an area of active development, currently the focus of research collaborations, upcoming publications, and development proposals.
+Inclusive co-creation, designed to support processes that engender team-building diversity, is an area of active development, currently the focus of collaborations, research, and development.

 **💡** We have built in a 7-step process inspired by the [School of Data Pipeline](https://schoolofdata.org/methodology/), that we recommend for attractive and efficient data expeditions and hackathons.
 Around these it is possible to set up a Resource area with recommended tools, datasets, or brainstorming instruments, and all the content can be customized to fit other patterns and methods.